openvinotoolkit/open_model_zoo/models/public/brain-tumor-segmentation-0001/brain-tumor-segmentation-0001.md

 See [the original repository](https://github.com/lachinov/brats2018-graphlabunn).

 ## Input

 The model takes as an input four MRI modalities `T1`, `T2`, `T1ce`, `Flair`.
 The inputs are cropped, resamped and z-score normalized.
 You can find additional information on the BraTS 2018 [page](https://www.med.upenn.edu/sbia/brats2018/data.html) and [wiki](https://en.wikipedia.org/wiki/Magnetic_resonance_imaging).
-In the preprocessing pipeline, all non-zero voxels are cropped and resampled to `128,128,128` resolution first.
+In the preprocessing pipeline, all non-zero voxels are cropped and resampled to `128, 128, 128` resolution first.
 Then, each modality is z-score normalized separately.
 The input tensor is a concatenation of the four input modalities.

 ### Original model

-MR Image, name - `data_crop`, shape - `1,4,128,128,128`, format is `B,C,D,H,W` where:
+MR Image, name - `data_crop`, shape - `1, 4, 128, 128, 128`, format is `B, C, D, H, W`, where:

 - `B` - batch size
 - `C` - channel